Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 Oktober 2024 01.30.45 UTC
+- WIB: Minggu, 20 Oktober 2024 02.19.30 UTC
-- WITA: Minggu, 20 Oktober 2024 02.30.45 UTC
+- WITA: Minggu, 20 Oktober 2024 03.19.30 UTC
-- WIT: Minggu, 20 Oktober 2024 03.30.45 UTC
+- WIT: Minggu, 20 Oktober 2024 04.19.30 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"The only place you find success before work is in the dictionary."

-Kategori: nature
+Kategori: motivational